wentam/bottom-bracket/notes/design.md

 * 'asm' should probably be broken down into something more specific - such as `(x86\_64-elf-asm (code))` - or ideally `(elf (section .text (x86\_64-asm (code))))` if those concerns can be separated
+* [ and ] could be a 'flat array' (farray) where byte arrays are placed flat in the array instead of as pointers
+* macroexpander macros?

 # Problems to think about